shintalha/shintalha/README.md

 🌱 I’m currently learning Solidity.

-⛓ I write a NFT smart contract with Solidity and deployed it 7 different blockchain.
+⛓ I wrote a NFT smart contract with Solidity and deployed it 7 different blockchain.
 You can check [the one in mainnet](https://etherscan.io/address/0x959e0667313051f573927C0cA8AE091b077da6A0#code).

 📫 How to reach me sahintalha0@outlook.com